For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best for: Renting and lending mid- or up-market womenswear clothes.

-By Rotation works in a similar way to Swished, letting users lend as well as rent clothes via its app.
+By Rotation allows users to lend as well as rent clothes via its app.

 This platform focuses on fashion that's high-end contemporary, vintage, luxury and from boutiques.